Guide to Basic Sewing Stitches

 Back Stitch

-The back stitch is a variation of the running stitch, but with each pass of the needle, the needle and thread doubles back on itself.
-This eliminates the visible spacing – the dashed effect – seen in the running stitch, and instead creates a more polished straight line of thread on the surface of the fabric.
+The back stitch is a variation of the running stitch, but with each needle pass, the needle and thread doubles back on itself.
+This eliminates the visible spacing – the dashed effect – seen in the running stitch and instead creates a more polished straight line of thread on the fabric’s surface.

 Back Stitch